nzy1997/TreeContractor.jl/notes/dd.typ

 Two subsets $Y, Y' subset.eq A$ are *neighborhood-equivalent* w.r.t. the partition $(A, B)$ if $N_B (Y) = N_B (Y')$.

-Note: The equivalence relation depends on the choice of partition.
-Each edge $e$ of the rank decomposition induces a partition $(A_e, B_e)$, and thus a different equivalence relation on subsets of $A_e$.

 The number of equivalence classes for partition $(A, B)$ is at most $2^(op("rank")(M_A))$, since each class corresponds to a distinct vector in the row space of $M_A$ @bui-xuan2011.
 This enables DP compression: instead of $2^(|A|)$ subsets, we track at most $2^(op("rw")(G))$ classes at each node.